 Scoil Naomh Áine, Rathgarogue, New Ross, Co.
 Wexford

-The Enrolment Policy of Scoil Naomh Áine is determined by the Board of Management in accordance with the provisions of the Education Act 1998 and subject to any specific directions as may be made from time to time by the Bishop of Ferns as Patron and the Minister for Education (Education Act ‘98/15d).
+The Enrolment Policy of Scoil Naomh Áine is determined by the Board of Management in accordance with the provisions of the Education Act 1998, enacted sections of the Education (Admissions to Schools Act) 2018 and subject to any specific directions as may be made from time to time by the Bishop of Ferns as Patron and the Minister for Education (Education Act 1998 section 15(d).
 The Board trusts that this will be of assistance to parents in relation to enrolment matters.
 The Chairperson of the Board and the Principal of Scoil Naomh Áine will be happy to clarify any matters arising from the policy.

 Scoil Naomh Áine, Rathgarogue, New Ross (Tel 051-